USA Income tax

 • $AGI = $W0 + $OI

 Remember this AGI is the most important number on your income tax return.
 This AGI decides entirely what federal taxes you are going to pay.
 All the statistics on IRS website or elsewhere are based on this AGI number.
-Most of the tax credits, deductions, etc are based on AGI, so you want to keep this number low.
-If your AGI is > $400K (as of 2022 for married filing jointly(), you may lose a lot of freebies allowed by the tax laws :(.
+There's also MAGI (Modified AGI) which adds some deductions back to determine eligibility for certain tax credits, ded and retirement contributions.
+Most of the tax credits, deductions, etc are based on MAGI, so you want to keep this number low.
+If your AGI is > $400K (as of 2022 for married filing jointly), you may lose a lot of freebies allowed by the tax laws :(.
 So, try to keep AGI below 400K, or Wages and other income to less than half a million dollars.

 NOTE: You pay social security and Medicare taxes only on your wages (Box 1, 3 or 5 of your W-2), and NOT on any other income ($OI) which is interest income, stock or home sale profit etc. For interest income, many banks/brokerage choose to report bonus income, referral, credit card rewards, etc as Miscellaneous income while others choose to report it as plain interest income or not report at all.
 That has tax consequences.
 Head to "Bank Account" section under Finance for more details.